High School Quiz Show: Extra Credit | Frequently Asked Questions

 1. What is this event series about?

-WGBH’s High School Quiz Show is teaming up with author Jeff Kinney’s An Unlikely Story to host a three-night non-televised competition for twelve (12) Massachusetts high school teams.
-Four teams will compete each night, and one winner will be declared each night.
+WGBH’s High School Quiz Show has teamed up with author Jeff Kinney’s An Unlikely Story to host a a satellite tournament this Spring.
 The event will be hosted at An Unlikely Story Bookstore & Café in Plainville, Mass.

 2. Who is eligible to participate in this event?